 In 2020, credit card debt is still the second-fastest growing debt in the U.S., with an average APR of 17%.
 That means that if your average balance is $6,194 and you only pay the minimum due each month, you’ll end up paying over $3,000 worth of interest in the next five years, in addition to the principal amount.

 If you’re struggling with credit card debt or simply want to achieve financial freedom faster, chances are you’ve already considered taking out a personal loan to help you save money and speed things up.
 However, you may want to think about it twice.

-Although debt consolidation loans oftentimes offer lower interest rates than most credit cards, these usually come tied to prepayment penalties and other fees, which can become a major setback.
-So, if your main goal is to lower or get rid of debt altogether in the next year or so, then you should give balance transfer cards a close look.
+Although debt consolidation loans sometimes offer lower interest rates than most credit cards, these types of loans usually come tied to prepayment penalties and other fees, which can become a major setback.
+If your main goal is to lower or get rid of debt altogether in the next year or so, then you should definitely give one of the best balance transfer cards a try.

 Just like debt consolidation loans, balance transfer credit cards allow you to consolidate multiple credit card balances into a single account, making it easier for you to manage your payments.
 They tend to have lower interest rates than the average credit card and, unlike personal loans, most of them offer an introductory 0% APR that usually lasts from 12 to 18 months.
 Additionally, there are no prepayment penalties, so you can pay off your debt as fast as you want.

 Important Things to Know About Balance Transfer Credit Cards